 If you are visiting Chiapas in Mexico, Palenque is definitely worth stopping by.
 Palenque is not only home to some of the most significant Mayan Ruins, but it is beautifully located in the midst of the Mexican jungle.
 With the town of Palenque offering a tranquil and affordable experience and outstanding waterfall trips on offer – Palenque will be a great addition to your Mexican trip!

 That’s it, folks!
-Here is my guide and everything you need to know about visiting Palenque.
+Here is my guide and everything you need to know about visiting Palenque and the Mayan Ruins.
 Please let me know if I missed anything important or if you have any recommendations.

 Until then, happy travelling!

 This post may contain affiliate links which means that if you purchase the product or make a booking via one of my links, I will receive a small commission.
 Please know that I will never recommend or promote a product I don’t believe in or haven’t used.
 This way, you are supporting this blog at no extra cost to you.
 Thank you!

 If you are wondering if Merida is worth visiting, click here to find out!
 And if you are looking for a complete guide to Valladolid, you will find it here!

 If you are ending your trip in Cancun and wondering if Cancun is even a good stop for budget backpackers, read about what I think about it here.

 - For most of my accommodation, I use Bookings.com and Hostel World.
 With both booking platforms, you will often get free cancellations and access to tons of reviews.
 Read them!
 You will also get the most extensive selection of all types of accommodation.
 I hardly ever look elsewhere.
 If you are travelling in Asia – Agoda is definitely worth checking out!

 - Make sure you download Google Maps and, for each new destination, download an offline map of your location and surrounding area.
 This way, even without the internet or Wi-Fi, you will be able to get to navigate around the town.